romses/Datenzwerg/docs/index.en.md

 ### Where can I find the source?

 Everything can be found in this GitHub repository: [romses/Datenzwerg](https://github.com/romses/Datenzwerg).

-### Can I adopt a Datenzwerg after Camp?

-We are not sure yet if we want to part with any Datenzwerg.
-If so we'll announce this here.
-Should we go forward with adoptions however, we'd like to to have the material costs covered by the new owner (around 20€ per Datenzwerg without batteries).

 ## Credits & Thanks